sammersheikh/kanye-rest/pseudocode.md

 8. Store .wav file into variable and pass it down to view render
 9. Figure out how to make audio play on screen load
 10. Nice!

+problem: uuid is a string so when i add it to the link it adds extra quotes around the uuid when theres already string interpolation around the links